jkenlooper/puzzle-massive/_infra/README.md

 of Puzzle Massive ready for a developer to make changes to and closely resembles a production environment.

-Shell scripts written in Bash and Python are used to do all the _cool ninja stuff_.
+Shell scripts written in Bash, Python, and Node.js are used to do all the _cool ninja stuff_.

 ## Environments